Holding space for yourself means giving yourself space to be who and how you want to be.

 Or it can be anything in between.

 Learning how to hold space for yourself is one of those foundational things you need to be doing in order to be able to live your best life.

 There are two different parts of this: creating space and holding space.
 You've got to be doing both for this to work.

 You create space by doing things that mark out the boundary of the space you are giving yourself.

-You hold space by doing what it takes to police that boundary.
+You hold space by doing what it takes to guard that boundary.

 This was a way of CREATING more space for myself to work on the Year of Dreams 2017.

-Once I'd announced that I was doing that I did have people ask if I could do it just one more time, because they missed the last one.
+I announced it, and did one last one.
+After that I did have people ask if I could do it just one more time, because they missed the last one.

-And that's where I had to HOLD the space by saying NO.
+And that's where I chose to HOLD the space by saying NO.

 It's really not enough to create the space, holding the space is where the real work comes into play.